Neural Implicit Representation

 Definition

-Learning-based approaches for 3D reconstruction have gained popularity for its rich representation to 3D models, compared to the traditional Multi View Stereo (MVS) algorithms.
-Through literature, Deep learning approaches are categorized into three representations:
+Learning-based approaches for 3D reconstruction have gained popularity for their rich representation of 3D models, compared to traditional Multi View Stereo (MVS) algorithms.
+Through literature, Deep Learning approaches are categorized into three representations:

 Representations